 Customer contact training.
 Although this item does not specifically ask you about training staff members who have direct contact with patients and other customers, such training is important and common.
 It frequently includes gaining critical skills and knowledge about your health care services, your patients and other customers, how to listen to them, how to recover from problems or failures, and how to effectively manage and exceed patients’ and other customers’ expectations.

 Learning and development effectiveness.
 Measures to evaluate the effectiveness and efficiency of your workforce and leader development and learning systems might address the impact on individual, departmental/unit, and organizational performance; the impact on patient- and other customer-related performance; and costs versus benefits.

-This category asks how you focus on your organization’s work, the design and delivery of health care services, innovation, and operational effectiveness to achieve organizational success now and in the future.
+This category asks how you focus on your organization’s work, health care service design and delivery, innovation, and operational effectiveness to achieve organizational success now and in the future.